 Do-it-Yourself Safely

-If you are working on your own home that you live in and no part of the home is rented out to others, you can:
+If you're working on your own home that you live in and no part is rented out to others:

-- Learn the basics of lead-safe work practices.
-This lead-safe work practices can help you do the work safely.
+• Learn the basics of lead-safe work practices (PDF)

-- Plan carefully before you begin projects so that you do your work in the safest way possible.
+• Plan carefully before you begin projects so you can your work in the safest way possible.
 The Community Energy Project offers a free class on lead-safe work practices that can help you learn how.

 Contractors